PLP-MERN-Stack-Development/week-8-capstone_-Vinci-Plath/README.md

    - Confirm the emergency alert if prompted

 2. **What Happens Next**
-   - Your emergency contacts receive an alert with your location
+   - Your emergency contacts receive an alert with your location.
-   - The app sends periodic location updates
-   - Authorities are notified if you've enabled this feature
+   - App returns to decoy journal screen.

 #### ⏰ Safety Check-ins
 1. **Starting a Check-in Timer**
-   - Go to Settings > Safety Check-ins
-   - Set your check-in interval (e.g., 1 hour, 4 hours, 12 hours)
+   - Swipe right to access the Action screen.
-   - The timer starts automatically
+   - Click CheckIn button.
+The timer starts automatically.

-2. **Completing a Check-in**
+2. **Cancelling a Check-in**
-   - When prompted, open the app
-   - Tap "I'm Safe" to confirm your status
+   - Tap countdown to cancel if safe.
-   - The timer will reset automatically

 3. **Missed Check-ins**
-   - If you don't check in, your emergency contacts are notified
+   - If you don't cancel check in countdown and timer expires, app sends SOS alert to your emergency contacts.
-   - The app sends your last known location
+   - App returns to decoy journal screen.

 ### Managing Emergency Contacts
 1. **Adding Contacts**